Published: August 21, 2020 | Last Updated: May 26, 2025

 Probably not.
 It’s hard to say if V-lock mounts will eventually become obsolete, but with Anton Bauer creating their own V-lock mounts now, I think it’s safe to say they aren’t going away anytime soon.

-If the current trends continue, we may just see V-mounts remain the more affordable yet less reliable option, while AB continues to be the slightly more expensive and more reliable standard.
+If the current trends continue, we may see V-mounts remain the more affordable yet less reliable option while AB remains the slightly more expensive and reliable standard.

 Thus, my conclusion is this: if you are looking for that long-lasting investment, go with an Anton Bauer mount battery, or if you’re looking for a much more affordable, slightly less reliable option that you don’t plan on using for a long time, go with a V-mount!